 All new first-year honors students at Mars Hill University register for the honors section of the First-Year Seminar.
 A faculty member of the Honors Council, with assistance from an upper-level honors student, teaches this section.
-The course introduces students to the university experience at Mars Hill, to concepts fundamental to a liberal arts education, to the skills necessary for success in college, and to disciplinary perspectives.
+The course introduces students to the university experience at Mars Hill, to concepts fundamental to a liberal arts education, to the skills necessary for success in college, and to disciplinary perspectives, and to the Honors Program Curriculum.